|

 operatic arias culled from his recently released Columbia Records disc "My Secret

+Passion."
 Though such tunes as "I Said I Loved You, But I

 Lied" and "Soul Provider" were met with unbridled enthusiasm from the